TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 :ref:`scheduler <symfony-console-commands-scheduler>` if this option is not disabled in the :file:`Configuration/Services.yaml`.

-The starting point for the commands is the TYPO3 project folder.
+The starting point for the commands differs depending on the kind of your TYPO3 installation.

+ 1. In installations with composer TYPO3 the starting point is usually the folder where the file :file:`composer.json` is resided, in this folder the directories :file:`var` and :file:`vendor` are also created.
+CLI-commands start usually with `vendor/bin/`.
+ 2. In legacy installations (without composer) the starting poin is usually the web-root, so that CLI-commands start with `typo3/vendor/bin/`.

 .. _symfony-console-commands-cli: